Kentucky-Fried-Circuits/DataGS/README.md

 Note that channel id's will be single character letters for data received via TCP/IP / ASCII.
 Longer channel names are possible for data that comes in via WorldDataProcessor via reflection.

+<a name="dataRead"></a>
+## Data read from Magnum Network
+Data is read over an RS485 serial interface.
+The serial port and speed are set in the command line arguments serialPortWorldData and serialPortWorldDataSpeed.
+Characters are read and accumlated into a buffer by WorldDataSerialReader.serialEvent(), which hands off packets WorldDataProcessor.WorldDataPacketReceived for identification and handling.
+It calls MagWeb.parseRecord() and magWebVariable.parseRecord() to parse Magnum packets.

 <a name="dataServed"></a>
 ## Data served via HTTP